zzbuzzard/sd-variant-anim/README.md

 I add a CLIP guidance step between generations, where the image embedding is shifted slightly to increase the similarity to several 'positive' prompts, and likewise reduce its similarity to negative prompts.

+Lerping the image embedding and noise between frames for a smoother animation is also supported.
+It is also possible to slow the rate of change of the noise to improve smoothness, by setting each new noise based on the previous (rather than independently sampling).
 </details>

 ## Setup